 Archivportal-D offers an overview of all archives in Germany.

-Once a year, the GraduateCenterLMU organizes a workshop for doctoral candidates on the subject of "Quellenrecherche im Archiv", including an excursion to the Bavarian state archives.
+Once a year, the GraduateCenterLMU organizes a workshop for doctoral candidates on the subject of "Quellenrecherche im Archiv", including an excursion to archives.

 The guide Auffinden – Zitieren – Dokumentieren (Finding – Quoting – Documenting) contains information on handling quantitative research data in social sciences and economics.